 What is carsharing?
 Traditional relationships with cars involve one driver/owner and one car.
-Carsharing in it’s simplest definition, is when multiple people use a single vehicle or a group of vehicles.
+Carsharing in its simplest definition, is when multiple people use a single vehicle or a group of vehicles.
 There are different carsharing business models or schemes.
-For example, you may be familiar with B2C carsharing through brands such as Autolib, ZipCar or Car2Go.
+For example, you may be familiar with B2C or public carsharing services that you see available on the streets.
 Anyone can register with these services and pay a specified rate when they use a car.
 These companies maintain a fleet of vehicles that they disperse throughout the city for their users to access.

 B2B car sharing model is a variation of carsharing that differs from B2C in that it is not open to anyone who registers, but only to members of a specific company or community.
 Typically, you would see this in a company who wants to provide their employees with a solution that meets their professional mobility needs.
 Implementing carsharing at their office can help the company met these needs.
 In a B2B model, it is only the users specified by the client who are given access to the cars.

 Users in a B2C model are drawn to subscribe because they can avoid the total cost of ownership for having a private car.
 In a B2B carsharing model, both the client company and the employees of that company can reap the benefits of a professional mobility solution at their office locations.

 “Professional carsharing benefits include decreased transportation costs, increased utilization of company vehicles, provision of mobility solutions for employees’ personal needs and increased eco-friendliness.”

 Want more specifics on why a carsharing solutions such as glide.io would be useful to a company?
 Read about the different advantages of corporate carsharing in our other published articles.